queer-community-allies/queer-community-allies/projects/index.md

 ## Community Events

-We've been to one Pride (yay Provo 2019!) and look forward to more!
-We also love joining other organizations at various city community nights, being involved with other local youth efforts like Communities That Care, and talking with educators and parents who want to learn more about supporting their queer family members, students, and neighbors.
+We love going to Pride, joining other organizations at various city community nights, being involved with other local youth efforts like Communities That Care, and hosting events to talk with educators and parents who want to learn more about supporting their queer family members, students, and comunity youth.

 ## Community Swag